Trogón Colinegro

 Black-tailed Trogon

-Appearance: The Black-tailed Trogon is a medium-sized bird measuring about 25 centimeters in length.
-It has a distinctive appearance with a black body, a white throat, chest and belly, and a bright red lower bill.
+Appearance: The Black-tailed Trogon is a medium-sized bird measuring about 25 cm in length.
+It has a black body, a white throat, chest and belly, and a bright red lower bill.
 The most prominent feature of this bird is its long tail, which is black on the upper side and white on the underside.

 Breeding: Black-tailed Trogons are monogamous birds.
 They build their nests in tree cavities or abandoned woodpecker holes, where the female lays 2-3 eggs.
 Both parents take care of the eggs and the young birds after they hatch.